lulvz/terrain_generator/README.md

 ![screenshot](img/screenshot.png)

-Disclaimer: There is still no lighting, so it looks a bit rough, but the focus of the project was on optimizing rendering not making it beautiful
+Disclaimer: There is still no lighting, so it looks a bit rough, but the focus of the project was on optimizing rendering not making it beautiful :P.

 ## Things left to do